 2 glasses of water

-- These ingredients give two glasses of this blender
+- These ingredients will for two glasses of this mixer

-- Peel the garlic and cut the middle removing the heart
+- Peel the garlic and cut in half by removing the heart

-- Wash the tomatoes and remove the heart and behind the stem cut in half along
+- Wash tomatoes and remove after the heart and stem cut in half along

-- Peel the red onion and cut half in two rooms
+- Peel the red onion and cut in half two quarters

 - Peel and cut the cucumber in half

-- Wash and cut green pepper into two parts by removing the seeds
+- Wash and chop the green pepper into two parts by removing the seeds

-- In a glass of the blender add half of the vegetables, a few ice, half the jar of oil, two tablespoons of vinegar, a teaspoon of salt and glass of water.
+- In a blender cup add half vegetables, a few ice, half a glass of oil, two tablespoons of vinegar, a teaspoon of salt and glass of water.

-- Cover and blend at top speed for about two or three minutes.
+- Cover and blend on high speed for about two or three minutes.

-- When you see that is well beaten, lifting the cap on the blender and carefully not exit, add half of the washed and pitted cherries one by one.
+- When you see that is well beaten, lift the cap and carefully whisk that does not come out, add half of the washed and pitted cherries one by one.